 SI Leaders are qualified and trained students who have taken the course previously, often from the same instructor, and who have excelled.
-The SI leaders take part in an intensive training session before the beginning of the academic term with additional training throughout the academic year.
+The SI Leaders take part in an intensive training session before the beginning of the academic term with additional training throughout the academic year.
 Their training covers learning and instructional strategies aimed at strengthening student academic performance, data collection, and management details.
-The SI Leaders:

 - Attend all class lectures, take notes, and read assigned texts